-NO. OBJECTIVE AC1 TION RESPONSIBILITY 25/26 26/27 27/28 28/29 Why: A diverse workforce acknowledges the strengths of all employees and performs better due to the wide range of skills and experience it draws from. and i Enhance diversity and inclusion of our workforce to reflect 5.1 Implement key people initiatives from the Disability Inclusion Action Plan to improve employment opportunities and experiences for people with disabilities.
+NO. OBJECTIVE ACI TION RESPONSIBILITY 25/26 26/27 27/28 28/29 Why: A diverse workforce acknowledges the strengths of all employees and performs better due to the wide range of skills and experience it draws from.
+5. Enhance diversity and inclusion of our workforce to reflect the communities we serve. and inclusion of our workforce to reflect the communities 5.1 Implement key people initiatives from the Disability Inclusion Action Plan to improve employment opportunities and experiences for people with disabilities.
 People and Performance 5.2 Strengthen inclusive recruitment and talent attraction strategies to ensure a diverse workforce reflective of the community.
 People and Performance 5.3 Provide targeted training for leaders and staff to build cultural awareness and disability confidence and support reconciliation efforts.
-People and Performance Ensures we have a skilled ss and community outco kforce capable of delivering on our vision and p priorities to drive l ong-tern n 6.
-Enhance our talent attraction and development program to ensure employees have the skills to deliver our Community Strategic Plan and Delivery Program.
-6.1 Develop our Employee Value Proposition (EVP) to enhance engagement, attraction and retention of talent.
-People and Performance 6.2 Develop an employee recognition program.
-People and Performance 6.3 Expand our Pathways Program by partnering with the University of Newcastle and through grant opportunities.
+People and Performance Ensures we have a skille ess and community outco kforce capable of delivering on our vision and p priorities to drive long-terr n 6.
+Enhance our talent attraction and development program to ensure employees have the skills to deliver our Community Strategic Plan and Delivery 6.1 Develop our Employee Value Proposition (EVP) to enhance engagement, attraction and retention of talent.
+People and Performance Program.
+6.2 Expand our Pathways Program by partnering with the University of Newcastle and through grant opportunities.
+People and Performance 6.3 Enhance our Learning Management System to facilitate self-directed learning opportunities.
 People and Performance

-6.4 Enhance our Learning

-Management System to

-facilitate self-directed

-learning opportunities.

-People and Performance

-NO. OBJECTIVE ACT TION RESPONSIBILITY 25/26 26/27 27/28 28/29 Why: Why: Continuous improvement contributes to the high performance of teams and organisations. of c imp pro by I fee Foster a culture of continuous improvement and professional growth by providing regular 7.1 Review at the perform development to ensure needs of a program 360-degree tool througenisate leadershipment and satistic including re-evalua.
-7.3 Align 360 feedback development embedding broader part growth from the set of the Review and refine the performance development framework to ensure it meets the needs of all employees.
-People and Performance feedback and development plans 7.2 Develop a rollout program of the 360-degree feedback tool throughout the organisation to enhance leadership effectiveness and satisfaction, including periodic re-evaluations.
-People and Performance 7.3 Align 360-degree feedback with leadership development goals, embedding it within the broader performance and growth framework.
-People and Performance Why: Investing in health, safe ty and d wellbeing contributes to a l nealthier, happier a nd more product ive workt orce.
-8. engagement by creating a work environment valuing employee health, safety, and wellbeing.
-8.1 Review and enhance musculoskeletal programs to support employees proactively and reduce workplace injuries.
-People and Performance 8.2 Establish a cross- functional Health and Wellbeing Committee to drive the promotion and implementation of our annual calendar of wellbeing initiatives.
+NO. OBJECTIVE ACI TION RESPONSIBILITY 25/26 26/27 27/28 28/29 Why: Continuous improvemer nt con tributes to the high performe ance of teams and organisa itions.
+7. Foster a culture of continuous improvement and professional growth by providing regular 7.1 Review and refine the performance development framework to ensure it meets the needs of all employees.
+People and Performance feedback and development plans.
+7.2 Align 360-degree feedback with leadership development goals, embedding it within the broader performance and growth framework.
+People and Performance Why: Investing in health, safe ty and d wellbeing contributes to a l nealthier, happier a nd more product ive work force.
+8. Enhance employee engagement by creating a work environment valuing employee health, 8.1 Review and enhance musculoskeletal programs to support employees proactively and reduce workplace injuries.
+People and Performance safety, and wellbeing.
+8.2 Establish a cross- functional Health and Wellbeing Committee to drive the promotion and implementation of our annual calendar of wellbeing initiatives.
 People and Performance 8.3 Develop targeted programs and education to improve psychosocial wellbeing, fostering a mentally healthy workplace.
 People and Performance 8.4 Review and improve our Employee Assistance Program to ensure initiatives support employee wellbeing.
 People and Performance

-NO. OBJECTIVE ACT ION RESPONSIBILITY 25/26 26/27 27/28 28/29 To future proof our work to keep pace with the challe nges and opportun ities in tl ne face c of stakeho older 9.
-Ensure the organisation is future-ready by aligning workforce capabilities with evolving organisational needs and community priorities, ensuring the right people are in the right roles at the right time.
+M 10.
+OBJECTIVE ACTION RESPONSIBILITY 25/26 26/27 27/28 28/29

+Why: To future proof our workforce to keep pace with the challenges and opportunities in the face of stakeholder expectations.

+9. Ensure the organisation is future- ready by aligning workforce capabilities with evolving organisational needs and community priorities, ensuring the right people are in the right roles at the right time.
 9.1 Assess and enhance digital literacy across the organisation by identifying skill gaps and implementing targeted development programs.
 People and Performance 9.2 Review and refine the competency progression framework to improve employee experience, create meaningful career pathways, and build future-ready skills.
 People and Performance 9.3 Critically evaluate key vacancies to optimise service delivery and create internal career opportunities.
 People and Performance 9.4 Strengthen annual organisation training plans by integrating insights from training needs analysis and performance development data to ensure workforce capability aligns with strategic priorities.
 People and Performance